awolcat/exchange/README.md

 The BASE_URL environment variable is crucial because Mpesa Daraja API responds via a timeout and result url which must be accessible over the internet.
-> Ngrok and LocalTunnel are examples of HTTP tunneling clients that you could use to get a public IP and make your local host accessible over the internet.
+> Ngrok and LocalTunnel are examples of HTTP tunneling clients that you could use to get a public IP and make your local host accessible over the internet. -*Daraja API DOCs*

 5. Run the script
 `$ source setup.sh`